What is Basal Cell Carcinoma?

 Sometimes small blood vessels (called telangiectasia) can be seen within the tumor.
 Crusting and bleeding in the center of the tumor frequently develops.
 It can be mistaken for a sore that does not heal.

-Pictures of Basal Cell Carcinoma
+Basal Cell Carcinoma Pictures

 A shiny bump or nodule that is pearly or clear and is often pink, red or white.
 The lesion can also be tan, black, or brown especially in dark-haired people.